ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-06-03-[Mini-Post]Pip-install.md

 ### **Step 4 Install python package**
-Once the commande line window is open paste the pip directory we found earlier.
+Once the command line window is open paste the pip directory we found earlier.

 Add the word "install" on the end with a space.